 Modelled in 1:1 real world scale, all parts are conveniently named and separated, textures and specular maps are 2048x2048 pixels and it has the following key-frame animations already in place:

 Landing gear Radiator vents Canopy

 Original format is 3ds max 9, obj generated by Deep Exploration.
 You might need to re-apply the textures depending on the software used.
-In the download are included the clean psd texture templates.
+In the download are included simplified and full psd texture templates.